'Spider-Man' swings to $7.5 mln late-night debut

-LOS ANGELES A movie reboot of the "Spider-Man" franchise snared $7.5 million in its web at U.S. and Canadian theaters from screenings just after midnight on Tuesday, distributor Sony Pictures said.
+LOS ANGELES, July 3 A movie reboot of the "Spider-Man" franchise snared $7.5 million in its web at U.S. and Canadian theaters from screenings just after midnight on Tuesday, distributor Sony Pictures said.

 The opening for "The Amazing Spider-Man" starring Andrew Garfield as the swinging superhero matched the midnight sales for Sony's last movie in the franchise, "Spider-Man 3", in 2007.
 About $1.4 million of the new film's opening sales came from showings on giant Imax screens, Sony said.